 Victoria Burrows is Head of Advancing Net Zero, the pioneering World Green Building Council global project to ensure that all buildings are net zero carbon by 2050.
 In this role, Victoria oversees and supports Green Building Councils participating in the project, as well as a number of other partnerships which provide funding and support, marketing and communications, and the Net Zero Carbon Buildings Commitment.
 The Commitment, which will be officially launched at the Global Climate Action Summit, serves to promote and inspire advanced climate action towards decarbonisation of the built environment from Business and Government.
 Victoria co-authored the book: A Whole System Approach to High-Performance Green Buildings.

 Wil V. Srubar III, PhD, LEED AP, is an assistant professor in the Department of Civil, Environmental, and Architectural Engineering at the University of Colorado Boulder, where he leads the Living Materials Laboratory.
 Dr. Srubar received his PhD in structural engineering and materials science from Stanford University in 2013.
 He received his BS and MS degrees from Texas A&M and The University of Texas at Austin, respectively.
 His materials science research concerns the sustainability, durability and viability of low-impact and living materials for buildings and construction.
 His industry experience includes structural engineering design and analysis, retrofit and rehabilitation of materials and structures, facility asset management, and environmental sustainability consulting.
-He is an active member of the American Society of Civil Engineers, the Architectural Engineering Institute, and the American Concrete Institute, and he is affiliated with the United States Green Building Council.
+He is an active member of the American Society of Civil Engineers, the Architectural Engineering Institute, and the American Concrete Institute.